‘Musicological Societies as Intermediaries between Society, Musical Life and Academia’

 We are very pleased that we may welcome representatives of musicological societies of England, Germany, Poland, Hungary, Switzerland, Greece, Sweden, Estonia, Norway, Croatia and Ireland as well as of the four R-Projects: RISM, RILM, RIdIM and RIPM.
 We are also honored that the keynote speeches will be delivered by Dorothea Baumann, general secretary of the IMS, and Krisztina Lajosi, Senior Lecturer in Cultural History in the Department of European Studies at the University of Amsterdam.

-The purpose of the symposium is to stimulate international cooperation among musicological societies, embarking upon the future with new élan as intermediaries in society, musical life and scholarship.
-Therefore we will conclude the symposium with the foundation of a new network: Network of Musicological Societies or NEMS.
+The purpose of the conference is to stimulate international cooperation among musicological societies, embarking upon the future with new élan as intermediaries in society, musical life and scholarship.
+Therefore we will conclude the conference with the foundation of a new network: Network of European Musicological Societies or NEMS.

-The symposium is emphatically meant for musicologists and musicians, as well as interested music and history lovers.
+The conference is emphatically meant for musicologists and musicians, as well as interested music and history lovers.